Phat-Taupe-Pests/BangazonAPI/README.md

 >Note you need to have a department unique ID number to get the correct information

 * You can update the info on a specific department by running a Put call to `http://localhost:5000/department/{departmentID}`
+    * Running a Put requires that you submit the entire object.
+    * Example: `{ "departmentID": 1, "name": "Transfiguration", "expenseBudget": 200000 }`

+* You can enter a new payment type by running a Post call to `http://localhost:5000/department`
+    * You must put a `name` and `expenseBudget` with a Post.
+    * Example: `{ "name": "Transfiguration" "expenseBudget": 100 }`

 ### Computer